Findvax-us/findvax-scraper/README.md

 #### Run

+1. edit `src/config.js` settings (checked in version is what runs in prod, so not ideal local dev)
-1. at the top of `src/scrape.js` edit `const inFile = '../testdata/location-test.json';` to point one of the test locations jsons, or edit `location-test.json` to contain the specific locations you want to try scraping.
+2. at the top of `src/scrape.js` edit `const inFile = 'testdata/location-test.json';` to point one of the test locations jsons, along with the corresponding `outFile` for wherever you want the output to end up.
-2. `./src/scrape.js`
+3. `.demo.sh`
-3. results json will be printed to stdout
+4. results json will be printed to stdout and written to the `outFile`

 Logging is all bunyan, so you can do something like `tail -f logs/log.json | ./node_modules/.bin/bunyan` to get nicely formatted realtime logs.

 ### What am I looking at

 `src/scrapers/` contains all the specific scraper type classes.
-Everything is a subclass of `Base` which sets up the loggers and whatnot, and currently two intermediate base classes exist: `NightmareScraper` (for browser instance based stuff) and `SimpleScraper` (if you can do it all with some GET/POSTs).
-A very simple html example is `amherst.js` which extends `SimpleScraper` to just GET the page and then `parse()` the html to figure out the slots. `athena.js` is an example of using the webapp's APIs directly: fetch the two required tokens, request the schedule json, reformat it for our purposes. `stopnshop.js` is ~~a mess~~ is a little of both, using nightmare to open a browser and establish a session, then using those session cookies to make API calls.
+Everything is a subclass of `Base` which sets up the loggers and whatnot, and currently two intermediate base classes exist: ~~`NightmareScraper` (for browser instance based stuff)~~ and `SimpleScraper` (if you can do it all with some GET/POSTs).
+A very simple html example is `amherst.js` which extends `SimpleScraper` to just GET the page and then `parse()` the html to figure out the slots. `athena.js` is an example of using the webapp's APIs directly: fetch the two required tokens, request the schedule json, reformat it for our purposes. `stopnshop.js` is a remnant of the nightmare class, which has been removed because it can't run on Lambda.

 ### Metrics